CyberForgeEx-Labs/MALFORGE/README.md

 ## Overview

 MalForge API Arsenal is a structured collection of Windows API implementations organized according to malware analysis taxonomy.
-This project serves as a reference implementation for security researchers, malware analysts, and developers building defensive security solutions.
+This project serves as a reference implementation for security researchers, malware analysts, developers and curious learners for building defensive or offensive security solutions.

 ## Project Structure